openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 Generally, registration can be reimbursed if the attendee is speaking on behalf of OpenJS, the CPC, or OpenJS-hosted projects.
 Funding is not transferable to another person, or any other event.

-Travel fund assistance can only be received once per year.

 ## How To Apply